-The combined response matrix for all sixteen observers is shown in Appendix C. Observers took more time than in Experiment 1 to learn the different events.
-Their mean terminal accuracy for the training phase was 90.07% (SD=4.68%), but they required an average of 3.94 blocks to reach criterion.
-The mean (and standard deviation) percent correct during the Testing phase were 86.04% (12.86%).
-While it took them slightly longer to learn the different events, the participants did not have difficulty identifying the speed profiles in the depth orientation.
+The combined response matrix for all 16 observers is shown in Appendix C. Observers took more time than in Experiment 1 to learn the different events.
+Their mean terminal accuracy for the training phase was 90.07% (SD =4.68%), but they required an average of 3.94 blocks to reach criterion.
+The mean percent correct during the testing phase was 86.04% (SD = 12.86%).
+Although it took them slightly longer to learn the different events, the participants did not have difficulty identifying the speed profiles in the depth orientation.
 Their performance was equal to that in Experiment 1.

-As in Experiment 1, d' were first computed for each event compared to the other events combined Table 4.
-All the d' were well above 1.0 indicating that participants were able to discriminate each of the displays from the others.
+As in Experiment 1, d' were first computed for each event compared with the other events combined (Table 4).
+All the d' were well above 1.0, indicating that participants were able to discriminate each of the displays from the others.
 To test if these d' were significantly different from each other, 95% confidence intervals were computed for the difference in d'.
-There were significant differences among the d' for the events, with performance from highest to lowest as follows: Constant, Bimodal, Harmonic, and the Asymmetric and Stretched speed profiles tied for lowest performance.
+There were significant differences among the d' for the events, with performance from highest to lowest as follows: constant, bimodal, harmonic, and the asymmetric and stretched speed profiles tied for lowest performance.

-Pairwise d' were also calculated for each combination of path shapes, to see if any two particular displays were confused by participants (Table 5).
-Again, all the d' values were well above 1.0, so overall, in this task, observers exhibited constancy in their ability to recognize speed profiles along a curved path viewed in depth.
-To test if any d' were significantly different from any other d', 95% confidence intervals were computed for the difference in d' (Table 6).
-The results indicated that the comparison of the Asymmetric path and Stretched path had a significantly lower d' than any other pairwise comparison.
-While observers could still reliably discriminate between these two, their performance was significantly worse than for other displays.
-These are the same two shapes that were most confused in Wickelgren and Bingham (2004) and in Muchisky and Bingham (2002) where speed profiles were tested, as well as in Experiment 1 where path shapes were tested.
-Clearly, these shapes are difficult to discriminate however they are expressed.
-The overall conclusions from Experiment 2 are that first, adults can reliably recognize events with different speed profiles on a circular path, and second, they exhibit constancy in identifying these events when they are viewed in depth.
+Pairwise d' were also calculated for each combination of path shapes to see whether any two particular displays were confused by participants (Table 5).
+Again, all the d'values were well above 1.0; overall in this task, therefore, observers exhibited constancy in their abilities to recognize speed profiles along a curved path viewed in depth.
+To test whether any d' were significantly different from any other d', 95% confidence intervals were computed for the difference in d' (Table 6).
+The results indicated that the comparison of the asymmetric and stretched paths had a significantly lower d' than did any other pair-